de-lia/de-lia/README.md

  </p>

-Still an kindergartner, trying to develop tech skills, and this is my first readme ever, so please go easy on me😪.
-I do only dumb shit and I'm not smart, I just wear lenses to cover these very ugly eye bags.
+Still an kindergartner, trying to develop tech skills, and this is my first readme ever, so please go easy on me.
+I only do dumb shit and I'm not smart, I just wear lenses to cover these very ugly eye bags.

 ## Anyways, here's about me:
 * 💻 I'm mid-way with responsive web design, sneaking into machine learning without getting caught, and admiring UI/UX from a distance.
 I know I'll be a darling at every of these.😁
 *********************
 * ꟺ I'm a Wattpad author.
 Still upcoming tho.
 *********************
+* I'm such a genuine amateur that I'm big on copying an pasting from Stack Overflow.
+**************
 * I love being home all day, and what makes me most happy is checking everything on my to-do lists.
 *********************
 * ♪ And I love my Alan Walker playlist.💆
 ***************

 ## Mind if we connect, maybe some other time?💁
-I'm on [Twitter](https://twitter.com/delia_ayoko), and on [LinkedIn](https://www.linkedin.com/in/delia-ayoko-725469226/).
+Here's my [Twitter](https://twitter.com/delia_ayoko), and my [LinkedIn](https://www.linkedin.com/in/delia-ayoko-725469226/) too.
 **************************
 ## Spider Skills:
 * C/C++